Vincent had killed thousands of men in his long life. This next one would be no different.

 The man in Vincent’s grasp let out a pathetic protest, shaking his head to his companions.

 Vincent surveyed the group.
-His eyes, that had fallen on so many humans over the years, weighed each one.
+His eyes weighed each one.
 He could see.
 Truly see – which of them wanted to accept the bargain.
 To run.
 And which, more interestingly, wanted to fight.
 Time slowed as they reached into satchels – an action they’d had no time to take when they’d chanced upon him.
 Now, stuck in a standoff, they dared dart hands into packs.
 Rifle magazines started to creep out into three of the raider’s hands.
-Vincent saw, with a delightful flash of horror, the glint of silver.
+Vincent saw, with a delightful flash of excitement, the glint of silver.
+He moved.

 It was over before they had a chance to load the rifles.
-The Vampire snapped the neck of his shield and darted forth.
-Blood spattered the walls as Vincent’s long nails carved swathes of death at blinding speeds.
+The Vampire snapped the neck of his shield, a sickening pop sounding into the warehouse, and then darted forth.
+Blood spattered the walls as Vincent’s nails carved swathes of death at blinding speeds.
 All three who had been reaching for their ammunition dropped dead.
 The others knelt, sheltering their eyes from the bloodshed.

 “Stop!
 Stop!
 Please!”
 A female voice cried.
-Vincent felt the bloodrage now, the lust of it.
+Vincent felt the bloodrage in him now, the lust of it.
 The dance and the delight that beat in his ears.
 He found himself smiling – but quickly replaced the expression as he slowed and took stock of the situation.
 He’d left three alive.
 The leader, a female and another.
 All of them cowered.
-As humans did.
+Typical.

 At once, his lust was replaced with a familiar weariness.
-The boredom of it all.
+A boredom, almost.

 “No!”
 The leader protested.
-He got back to his feet and looked pleadingly at the vampire.
-In his battle-worn face, Vincent saw a level of silent horror that gave him pause.
+He got back to his feet, attempting to look strong.
+In the man’s battle-worn face, Vincent saw a level of silent desperation that gave him pause.
 A reflection.
-“We’re wanderers.
-We don’t settle.
+“We’re outcasts man.
+We can’t settle.
 We scavenge what we can and we move on.
 No town is gonna believe us anyway!
 They’ll think we’re trying to lay a fuckin’ trap.”

 “And your…” Vincent’s mouth curled a little. “…wolf?
 Why would you think that would buy you your freedom?
 Why would I care about a stinking animal?”

 This seemed to genuinely shock the man.
-“I thought…people say..”
+“I thought…people say…y’know?”

 “They say nothing pleases a vamp more than killing a wolf.
-This one doesn’t even have a scratch on her.”
+That your kind might feed on us, but you really fucking hate the wolves.
+This one is special though, believe us…she doesn’t even have a scratch on her.”

-Vincent wanted to chuckle, but his exasparation prevailed.
+Vincent wanted to chuckle, but his exasperation prevailed.
 Then he realised what the raider had actually said.
+He raised an eyebrow, and his next question was fired out quickly – deadly serious in its tone.

 “I don’t believe you…”